-Institutional Student Learning Outcomes (ILOs) are the outcomes students achieve an appropriate portion of after successful completion of any CCSF certificate or major.
+Institutional Student Learning Outcomes (ILOs) are the outcomes students achieve an appropriate portion of after successful completion of any CCSF certificate or major (i.e., a program).

-Example: After successfully completing this Noncredit Business Certificate, students will be able to locate, evaluate, synthesize, and appropriately use multiple forms of information.
+Picture the program-to-ILO mapping this way: After successfully completing this Noncredit Business Certificate, students will be able to locate, evaluate, and use information appropriately.
+(See ILO 1B below.)

 ILOs are created by members of the Academic Senate SLO Committee and Participatory Governance Assessment Planning Team in consultation with the entire CCSF Community.
 They are approved by the Academic Senate Executive Council and reviewed by the Participatory Governance Council and Board of Trustees.
 They appear in the college catalog.

 Once every four years, these ILOs are reviewed by faculty and staff across the college as part of a regular assessment timeline and modified as needed, pending approval from entities described above.

 To see past ILO-level assessment reports, view our ILO

 Students who successfully complete their educational programs at CCSF will achieve all or an appropriate set of the following Institutional Learning Outcomes:

 1. Critical Thinking and Information Competency *

 B. Locate, evaluate, and use information appropriately.